Everything you need to know about setting up and using Siri on your iPhone, iPod touch, and iPad!

 - How to send an email using Siri

-- How to set a repeating alarm with Siri
+- How to make a FaceTime call with Siri

-- How to turn off alarms with Siri
+- How to check for and read email messages with Siri

 How to set reminders and update task and to-do lists with Siri

-Siri was designed to help you get things done, and part of that job description is creating and updating your to-dos and lists of to-dos in the Reminders app of your iPhone 5, iPhone 4S, iPod touch 5, iPad 4, iPad 3, and iPad mini.
-If you need to be prodded to pick up milk on the way home, order that present in time for the big party, or set up that lunch meeting before the end of the day, Siri's there to help.
+Siri was designed to help you get things done, and part of that job description is creating and updating your to-dos and lists of to-dos in the Reminders app of your iPhone, iPad, or iPod touch.
+If you need to be prodded to pick up milk on the way home, order that present in time for the big party, or set up that lunch meeting before the end of the day, Siri's there to help!

-- How to create a time-based reminder with Siri
+- How to add reminders to specific lists with Siri

-- How to create a location-based reminder with Siri
+- How to create location based reminders with Siri

-- How to create a Reminder in a specific List with Siri
+- How to create time based reminders with Siri

-- How to maintain a shopping list with Siri
+- How to create and share a shopping list with Siri and Reminders

 How to create, view, update, and cancel calendar events using Siri

-Since is meant to be your personal assistant, it only makes sense to have it schedule and manage your meetings and events on your iPhone 5, iPhone 4S, iPod touch 5, iPad 4, iPad 3, or iPad mini.
+Since is meant to be your personal assistant, it only makes sense to have it schedule and manage your meetings and events on your iPhone or iPad.
 Asking Siri to create a Calendar event only takes a few seconds and is much faster than creating them manually and entering all the data yourself.
 Whether you need Siri to schedule a meeting, tell you what's on the agenda for the day, or move an existing meeting to another time to make room for a conference call or a power nap, Siri will help make sure your schedule is set.

 - How to create a calendar event with Siri